digshake/CSJavaWUSTL/_sources/Module3-Arrays/topic-7-2-traversing-arrays.rst

 |CodingEx| **Coding Exercise**

-   The ``OffByone`` program has an ArrayIndexOutOfBoundsException.
+   The ``E03OffByone`` program has an ArrayIndexOutOfBoundsException.
 It has 2 common off-by-one errors in the loop.
 Can you fix it and make the loop print out all the scores?

 Summary